 As environmental awareness grows, so does the importance of Earth Day.
 Observances are held across the world, in zoos, major cities, schools, and in local neighborhoods.
-Earth Day forces us to consider all the big and little things we can do to help our environment, and to teach children to do the same.
-Follow this party plan and they will see how much fun it can be to think about our terrestrial home.
+Earth Day forces us to consider all the big and little things we can do to help our environment and to teach children to do the same.
+Follow this party plan to discover some Earth Day activities and Earth Day games that can help them see how much fun it can be to think about our terrestrial home.

 Turn a recycled can, jar or carton into a planter.
 Whichever you choose, wash the inside thoroughly and be sure there are no sharp edges.
 Have the children fill the bottom of the container with gravel for water drainage.
 Next, give them small plants to transplant.
 You could give them flowers, or even herbs to gain the satisfaction of growing something they can eat.
 Finally, have them fill in around the plant with potting soil.

-Arrange children in a circle facing outward.
+- Front If by Land, Back If by Sea: Arrange children in a circle facing outward.
 Call out words that either relate to earth or water, and tell them to step forward for earth words, and backward for water.
 Whoever steps in the wrong direction is out.
 Play until one person is left.
-Earth words might include: land; mountain; desert; dirt; hill; ground.
-Sea words could include: water; sea; ocean; river; pond.
+Earth words might include land; mountain; desert; dirt; hill; ground.
+Sea words could include water; sea; ocean; river; pond.

 Earth Day Party Snacks